nuxeo/nuxeo-document-distribution-chart/README.md

 **Nuxeo Document Distribution Chart** is a Polymer element for displaying Document distribution of a Nuxeo repository within a sunurst chart built upon d3js.

+## Limitations

+The *size* mode does not properly take into account the size of the Versions of Documents.

 ## Dependencies

 Element dependencies are managed via [Bower](http://bower.io/).
 You can